oslabs-beta/genesisQL/README.md

 ## Features
 - Generate graphQL schemas, types, and queries, through an inuitive user interface
 - Specify which fields you'd like to use in your schema, and whether they are required or not
-- View data from API url with a simple search
+- View data from API url with a single search
 - Copy generated schema code with a simple button click